MozillaIndia/mozillaindia.github.io/CONTRIBUTING.md

 $ git push origin add-contribution-guidelines-68
 ```

-* Do a new pull request from your "add-contribution-guidelines-68" branch to MozillaIndia/homepage "gh-pages".
+* Do a new pull request from your "add-contribution-guidelines-68" branch to MozillaIndia/mozillaindia.github.io "master".

 #### How to implement changes suggested on a pull request